Non-equilibrium almost-stationary states and linear response for gapped quantum systems: The space-time adiabatic theorem

 \end{proposition}

+The proof of Proposition~\ref{proposition:Adi} is given in Section~\ref{sec:stae}.
 Note that the generator $S_n(t)$ of the super-adiabatic transformation at time $t$ turns out to depend only on the Hamiltonian $H$ and its time-derivatives at time $t$.
 As a consequence, if $\rho_0 = P_*(t_0)$, i.e.\ also $P_n^\delta(t) = P_*(t)$ depends only on $H_0$ at time $t$, then the super-adiabatic projection $\Pi_n^\delta(t)$ itself depends only on the Hamiltonian $H$ and its time-derivatives at time $t$.
-This is the reason why the NEASS obtained after adiabatically switching on a perturbation has no memory of the switching process.
+In this case the NEASS has no ``memory'' of the switching process.